Assessors

 • Tax Rate: The tax levy divided by the tax base.
 It is often expressed in terms of dollars per hundred or dollars per thousand.
 The tax rate is multiplied by the assessed value to determine the amount of property tax that each property owner must pay.

-What does the City Assessor’s office do?
+What does the Assessor’s Office do?
 And what assessment services are provided?

-Assessment services includes reviewing recently sold properties to update their data, reviewing renovations or new construction based on permits pulled, and assisting property owners in understanding the assessment process.
+Assessment services include reviewing recently sold properties to update our CAMA (computer-assisted mass appraisal) software, reviewing renovations or new construction based on permits taken out, and assisting property owners in understanding the assessment process.

 How can an assessment change when nothing has been done to the property?
 And how can it change if the assessor staff has not been inside my property?

-General economic conditions such as interest rates, inflation rates, supply and demand, and changes in tax laws will influence the value of real estate.
-As property values change in the market place, those changes must be reflected on the assessment roll.
+General economic conditions such as interest rates, inflation, supply and demand, and changes in tax law all contribute to the value of real estate.
+As the value of your property changes, those changes must be reflected on the assessment roll to ensure fairness in taxation.

 Why is my property value different than my neighbor’s?